anomaly/prestans-docs/source/types.rst

 .. image:: prestans_datatypes.png

-prestans types are one of the following:
+Prestans types are one of the following:

 * ``prestans.types.DataType`` all Prestans types are a subclass of ``DataType``, this is the most basic DataType in the Prestans world.
 * ``prestans.types.DateStructure`` are a subclass of ``DataType`` but represent complex types like Date Time.